 Next the dymo tape came back out to mark another location topside.
 This was first scribed then a saw cut started.

 Once started I tilted the saw at 45 degrees and cut towards the first cut until I had removed a wedge on material.

-then scribed the lower panel line to make it deeper and the part
+then scribed the lower panel line to make it deeper and

-the other wing.
+repeated on the other wing.